-- Find a group of interested people or introduce the Earth Charter into an existing organization. - Review the Earth Charter carefully, and think about how you might apply it locally. - Define concrete results you want to achieve and actions to get there. - If you have questions contact the International Youth Facilitator, Youth Leadership Team Representative or established ECYGs in your region for advice and information.
+- Find a group of interested people or introduce the Earth Charter into an existing organization. - Review the Earth Charter carefully, and think about how you might apply it locally. - Define concrete results you want to achieve and actions to get there.

-Steps for Official Recognition of a Youth Group:
+What steps need to be taken in order to be recognized as an ECYG?

 - 1. Identify a contact person for your ECYG.
 This person is usually the Coordinator for the Youth Group as well. - 2.
 Fill out the ECYG Application on the ECYG wikipage.
-The application is available at: http://ecyg.wikispaces.com/applications.
-If you have any questions you can contact the International Youth Facilitator at: youthcoordinator@earthcharter.org. - 3.
+The application is available here. - 3.
 Read and endorse the Earth Charter, and ask all of your members to endorse it as well.
-Go to http://www.earthcharterinaction.org/content/pages/Endorse.html and click "Endorse the Charter." - When you endorse the Earth Charter remember to check the box "Add me to the youth network to receive updates on youth activities" in order to be included in the youth network. - 4.
-Each ECYG is asked to submit thorough documentation of its activities 1-2 times each calendar year to the ECYG wikipage.
+Go here and click "Endorse the Charter."

+When you endorse the Earth Charter remember to check the box: "Add me to the youth network to receive updates on youth activities" in order to be included in the youth network.

+4. Each ECYG is asked to submit thorough documentation of its activities 1-2 times each calendar year to the ECYG Wikispace page.
 Documentation of your Youth Group's successes and lessons learned are extremely important, as they will be made available to the EC youth network, Council Members, potential donors and the general public for inspiration and reference.

+Your Wiki Platform

-The Earth Charter Youth Groups wikipage (http://ecvg.wikispaces.com/) is the forum in which you will become an established ECYG.
-The wikipage contains profiles of all the ECYGs, resources for the ECYGs and important information.
-The Earth Charter resources, which are described below in the resources section, are all free for use by all ECYGs and are intended to aid you in any activities your ECYG intends to do.
+The Earth Charter Youth Groups Wikispace is the forum in which you will become an established ECYG.
+The Wikispace page contains profiles of all the ECYGs from all over the world detailing their projects and action plans.
+A resource for the ECYGs and important information is also provided.
+The Earth Charter resources, which are described below in the 'resources' section, are all free for use by all ECYGs and are intended to help you in any activity your ECYG intends to do.